nglammm/QuickOutline/Readme.md

 }
 ```

-`priority` parameter (default `false`) is used to determine whether we change the render queue to `3099` (which is lower than the default `3100` and will be rendered first) so layering will be correct.
+`priority` parameter (default `false`) is used to determine whether we change the render queue to `3099` (which is lower than the default `3100` and will be rendered before) so layering will be correct.

 Example usage: